 LinkedIn has some free training videos for teams working from home.

-Good news is the free version of the apps mentioned above are good enough for most SMBs.
+The good news is the free version of the apps mentioned above are good enough for most SMBs.

 ** Some of the paid versions (business tier plans) are free for use or discounted during this COVID pandemic period.

 While keeping the wallet tight seems the most sensible thing to do, the opposite might also be rewarding.

 As the active internet population is at an all-time high at the moment, you may consider running paid advertising on Google and Facebook.

 Adzooma, which is a tool that helps you automate and optimise your online advertising on Google and Facebook, is free for use until at least June.

 It’s natural that everyone is worried and aren’t at our top best for work during these testing times.

 However, as businessmen, we must keep our spirits high as well as employees and everyone associated with the business.

 Keep constant communication, be attentive and considerate to employees need and provide help where possible.
 At the very least, they’ll feel safe knowing you care for them and kept motivated when working from home.

 During this testing time where the whole nation and the entire world is severely affected by this, we can’t just depend on the government to dish out sufficient financial support to help all businesses.